• RVing Nomads

 Downtown Spokane

 There were parking meters everywhere.
 It would have been nice to see more of downtown, but parking was extremely limited.
-We circles one area 6 times, but no spaces opened up!
+We circled one area 6 times, but no spaces opened up!

 Food and Drink